William T. G. Morton: Career

 In December 1846, Morton applied to Congress for "national recompense" of $100,000, but this too was complicated by the claims of Jackson and Wells as discoverers of ether, and so Morton's application proved fruitless.
-He made similar applications in 1849, 1851, and 1853, and all failed.
-He later sought remuneration for his achievement through a futile attempt to sue the United States government.
+Horace Wells even addressed a letter to the editor of the Hartford Daily Courant, outlining his experiments and experience with anesthesia.
+Wells stated that he had met with Morton and Jackson in Boston “both of whom admitted it to be entirely new to them.
+Dr Jackson expressed much surprise that severe operations could be performed without pain, and these are the individuals who claim to be the inventors.”
+Wells’ letter also states he had preferred nitrous oxide over sulfuric ether for his experiments as being a potentially less harmful substance.
+After these people claimed to be the inventors of anesthesia, Morton made more applications in 1849, 1851, and 1853, and all failed.
+Morton later sought remuneration for his achievement through a futile attempt to sue the United States government.
 The lawyer who represented him was Richard Henry Dana Jr.

-In 1852, he received an honorary degree from the Washington University of Medicine in Baltimore, which later became the College of Physicians and Surgeons.

-In the spring of 1857, Amos Lawrence, a wealthy Bostonian, together with the medical professionals and influential citizens of Boston, developed a plan to raise $100,000 as a national testimonial to Morton, receiving contributions from both public and private citizens.

 Morton's notoriety only increased when he served as the star defense witness in one of the most notable trials of the nineteenth century, that of John White Webster, who had been accused of the murder of George Parkman.
 Morton's rival, Dr Jackson, testified for the prosecution, and the residents of Boston were anxious to witness these nemeses in courtroom combat.
+His former tutor Dr. Nathan Cooley Keep, who had made the artificial teeth Parkman used, and identified it in the found remain, claimed the body was the victim's.
+Morton initially denied Keep's claim, but later changed his mind and agreed to Keep's observation.

+In 1852, he received an honorary degree from the Washington University of Medicine in Baltimore, which later became the College of Physicians and Surgeons.

+In the spring of 1857, Amos A. Lawrence, a wealthy Bostonian, together with the medical professionals and influential citizens of Boston, developed a plan to raise $100,000 as a national testimonial to Morton, receiving contributions from both public and private citizens.